Portioning Food for Dogs and Cats

 6. Dietary Aspects of Weight Management in Cats and Dogs

-Ashley Navarrette, DVM, MS, MS, is a graduate of Texas A&M College of Veterinary Medicine who lives in Frisco, Texas.
-Dr. Navarrette works at Denton County Animal ER, where she practices small animal emergency medicine and critical care.
+Ashley Navarrette, DVM, MS, MS, is a graduate of Texas A&M College of Veterinary Medicine who lives in College Station, Texas.
+Dr. Navarrette works at Texas A&M University, where she practices small animal emergency medicine.